 Backlighting or coved lights on your shelving is an example of accent lighting.

-Accent lights are also used to highlight an object, such as artwork or display.
+Accent lights also highlight objects, such as artwork or display.
 It also draws the eyes away from something or helps create a color temperature or ambiance to a space.

 Other Lighting Layers To Consider